BradleyA/git-TEST-commit-automation/hooks/README.md

     - Run \<REPOSITORY>/\<PATH>/TEST/\<COMMIT_FILE_NAME>/SA-<TEST_CASE>
   - Loop through \<REPOSITORY>/\<PATH>/TEST/\<COMMIT_FILE_NAME>/FVT-<TEST_CASE>
     - Run \<REPOSITORY>/\<PATH>/TEST/\<COMMIT_FILE_NAME>/FVT-<TEST_CASE>

+**PASS** or **FAIL** or **ERROR**, some methed will notify someone of the results. (not sure which method is going to work for me and you? . . . stdout, logs-scrape, tables, email, twitter, slack, tall a friand, etc.)

+**hooks directory**  The hooks directory was created because I wanted to modify the GitHub hooks and track changes per repository.
+Include hooks/ in repostory because .git/hooks is not pushed and hooks change and these changes need to be tracked in a Git repository. (need to retest)
+**Note**   I found out about hooks and need to remember and add to the README why I added a hooks directory in the repository so the hooks can be managed by the repository . . .Hooks are per-repository and are not designed to be pushed but can be pushed.
+Similarly, the repo config isn't pushed either, nor is anything in .git/info , or a number of other things.
+Pushing and pulling only exchanges branches/tags and commit objects (and anything reachable from a commit, e.g. trees, blobs** Add something about creating a symbolic link from ../.git/hooks to this hooks directory that are managed in this repository using markit.

+**Functional Verification** is defined as the process of verifying that the design meets its specification from a functional perspective. ...
+Functional verification establishes that the design under test (DUT) implements the functionality of the specification correctly. verifying that the design meets its specification from a functional perspective. ...
+Functional verification establishes that the design under test (DUT) implements the functionality of the specification correctly.
 ====>>>

 [BradleyA/git-TEST-commit-automation] hooks/bin/setup-git-TEST-cases.sh - setup git TEST cases in current repository (#2)